NREL/NEB-Tool/README.md

 - `npm run dist` will create electron installers for your operating system

-- Installer will be created in an `/output/verifi/` directory in the parent directory you run the command in
+- Installer will be created in an `/output/neb-tool/` directory in the **parent** directory you run the command in

 ## Running unit tests